hu-macsy/simexpal/docs/builds.rst

 (if ``recursive-clone`` was set to ``True``).
 The clone, compilation and installation directory have ``<build_name>@<revision_name>`` as prefix.
 Additionally, the compilation directory has ``.compile`` as suffix.
 The clone directory is located in the ``/develop`` directory, whereas the compilation and installation directories are located in the ``/dev-builds`` directory.
-The internal simexpal files have the suffix ``.simexpal``.
+The internal cache that memorizes the internal state is the ``.simex.cache`` file, which is found at the level of the ``experiments.yml`` file.

 .. code-block:: bash
    :caption: Build directories for dev-builds used by simexpal during the build process.

    /path/to/experiments.yml/directory
-   ├── CMakeLists.txt
    ├── dev-builds
    │   ├── simexpal@main                        # installation/prefix directory
    │   │   ├── bin
    │   │   │   └── quicksort                    # our executable
-   │   │   └── installed.simexpal               # internal simexpal file
    │   └── simexpal@main.compile                # compilation directory
    │       ├── configuration and compilation
    │       ├── ...
    │       ├── files/directories
-   │       ├── compiled.simexpal                # internal simexpal file
-   │       └── configured.simexpal              # internal simexpal file
    ├── develop
    │   └── simexpal@main                        # clone directory
    │       ├── project
    │       ├── ...
    │       ├── files/directories
-   │       ├── checkedout.simexpal              # internal simexpal file
+   ├── .simex.cache                             # internal simexpal cache file
-   │       └── regenerated.simexpal             # internal simexpal file
+   ├── CMakeLists.txt
    ├── experiments.yml
    └── quicksort.cpp